mmeka/TypeScript/README.md

 "target" default goes to es3
 "lib": {"dom","es6","dom.ierable","scripthost"} // default setup when you comment lib:[] "sourcemap":true // This option generates ".js.map" files, which help in showing up TS files in chrome dev tools for debugging.
+"rootdir":"./src"
+"outdir":"./dist"   // option to redirect compiled JS files to different folder. "dist" folder will replicate the same structure as in "src" folder.

 # Debugging